Frequently Asked Questions

 How do I get wreaths placed on more than one specific grave?

 We always want to make sure to honor specific sponsorship requests.
-With this in mind, we've left spaces on our order forms that allow up to five specific grave sites.
+With this in mind, we've left spaces on our online order forms that allow up to five specific grave sites.
 Please place any additional request in the "additional comments" block.
+If ordering by mail attach a seperate sheet of paper with the Veteran's names and grave locations.

 Can I request a wreath for someone who was cremated?